beliveau-lab/OligoMiner/README.md

 Note about operating systems
 ----------------------------

+OligoMiner is a set of command-line scripts written in Python 2.7 and can easily be executed from a [Bash Shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell))

 If you are using standard Linux or Mac OS X sytsems, we expect these instructions to work for you.
 If you are using Windows, we recommend downloading [Cygwin](https://www.cygwin.com/) and running the instructions through that environment, but unfortunately we cannot guarantee that these instructions will work for you.

 Also note that if you're on a Mac, you will need a C compiler installed (for Biopython, NUPACK, Jellyfish, and potentially the alignment program you choose to use, e.g. Bowtie2).
 You should download [Xcode](https://developer.apple.com/xcode/) for this purpose.